-A NIE Networks spokesperson said: “Unfortunately, in previous years, bonfires have been sited close to or even under our high voltage overhead lines.
-This is dangerous for everyone because smoke and heat from bonfires can cause an overhead line to break and fall.
+A NIE Networks spokesperson said: “Unfortunately, in previous years, bonfires have been sited close to or even under our high voltage overhead power lines.
+This is dangerous for everyone because smoke and heat from bonfires can cause an overhead power line to break and fall.
 This poses a very real risk to everyone’s safety and enjoyment.

 “Remember - electricity can jump gaps so you don’t need to come into direct contact with our equipment to risk electrocution.
 Our electricity network is safe when left alone but is potentially lethal if you get too close.